 How do you curl your hair?
 For a tight curl, I turn to pin curls, rag curls, or foam rollers, which I put in my hair while it’s still damp and then sleep on (or leave in for several hours until my hair is dry).
 For a loser wave (my ultra fine, bone straight hair doesn't obtain a strong curl with heat sets, only wet sets), I use a set of Remington Pearl Hot Rollers on dry (or virtually dry) hair.

 When did you start wearing vintage clothes?
-I've been wearing vintage inspired looks since I was at least six years old (already fascinated with the 1950s, I went as the classic poodle skirt girl for Halloween that year and proceeded to wear my darling pink and white gingham poodle skirt nearly every day after school until I outgrew it a couple of years later), and even as a child I tried to convince my parents to buy me clothes that I thought looked old-fashioned.
+I've been wearing vintage inspired looks since I was at least six years old and even as a child I tried to convince my parents to buy me clothes that I thought looked old-fashioned (you can read more about my very early years as a vintage lover in my post To parents of little girls who like wearing poodle skirts).

 As I got older and hit my teen years I began shopping at local thrift and second hand stores, picking up items like vintage plaid skirts, classic white 50s blouses, and elegant 40s slips for next to nothing (sadly, the days of that kind of selection – or those prices! – are long gone in this neck of the woods), and wearing vintage or vintage appropriate fashions a good percentage of the time.